DEV1234simple/calmly/README.md

 # Meditation App

- Meditation App is a fully responsive website, responsive for all devices, built using HTML, CSS, and JavaScript.
+ Meditation App is a fully responsive website, responsive for all devices, built using React.

 ## Demo